datawire/ambassador-docs/docs/cloud/latest/telepresence-saved-intercepts/index.md

+---
+title: "Telepresence saved intercepts"
+description: "Learn how to create, use and manage saved intercepts."
+---

 # Telepresence Saved Intercepts

 To make it easier to share Telepresence intercept configuration across team members Ambassador Cloud offers the option to create Saved Intercepts